Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms: Preliminaries

-The $\delta$-method, i.e., the symbol $\delta(n-m)$, can be used to separate the oscillatory terms involving $m$ and $n$ in a sum.
-For this we need ``nice Fourier expression" involving ``harmonics" (usually we use $GL(1)$ harmonics).
-Here we give one expression for $\delta(n)$ which is due to Duke, Friedlander and Iwaniec.
-More precisely, for $n \in [-L,L]$, we have
+The above delta symbol can be used to separate the oscillations involved in a sum.
+Further, we seek a Fourier expansion of $\delta(n)$.
+We mention here an expansion for $\delta(n)$ which is due to Duke, Friedlander and Iwaniec.
+Let $L\geq 1$ be a large number.
+For $n \in [-2L,2L]$, we have